ReaperOAK/KCAdashboard/public/api/endpoints/classroom/docs.md

   Gets all classes assigned to a teacher.

 - **grade-assignment.php**
   Allows teachers to grade student assignments.
+When a submission is graded, the endpoint uses the centralized NotificationService to send a notification to the student about their grade.
+This ensures all notifications are consistent, respect user preferences, and are future-proof.
+Do not insert directly into the notifications table; always use NotificationService for assignment grading notifications.

 - **post-discussion.php**
   Posts a new discussion or message in a classroom.
+Uses the centralized NotificationService to send notifications: when a user replies to a post, the parent post owner is notified; when a new topic is started, the classroom teacher is notified.
+Do not insert directly into the notifications table; always use NotificationService for discussion notifications.

 - **quick-enroll.php**
   Quickly enrolls a student in a classroom.